 Event management is a growing and dynamic profession that allows you to mastermind everything from a small business conference to a major music festival.
 A degree in Business Administration specialised in Event Management will introduce you to this exciting industry.

-At Wittenborg University of Applied Sciences all students in the BBA Hospitality Business Administration students complete a series of broad business modules to complement their chosen specialization.
+At Wittenborg University of Applied Sciences all students in the BBA Hospitality Business Administration students complete a series of broad business modules to complement their chosen specialisations.
 Those who follow the Event Management pathway are schooled in the academic study of event management and the practical development of management skills.

-Although event studies is a relatively young academic subject, the IBA-programme at Wittenborg is informed by ongoing research to ensure that the content of the course reflects contemporary issues and debates in the events industry.
-This include questions such as how technology continues to impact the industry.
+Although event studies is a relatively young academic subject, the HBA-programme in Event Management at Wittenborg is informed by ongoing research to ensure that the content of the course reflects contemporary issues and debates in the events industry.
+This includes questions such as how technology continues to impact the industry.
 Teaching is underpinned by our academic team’s expertise and first-hand experience of the sector.

 With a combination of theoretical and practical modules, the IBA in Event Management will equip you with the knowledge and skills needed to professionally manage events in a variety of sectors.

-The syllabus is informed by the idea that event managers have a range of creative and technical responsibilities that often shift with every project and the fact they are in charge of research, planning as well as overseeing execution, often in minute detail.

-As updated | Event management is a growing and dynamic profession that allows you to mastermind everything from a small business conference to a major music festival.
-A degree in Business Administration specialised in Event Management will introduce you to this exciting industry.

-At Wittenborg University of Applied Sciences all students in the BBA Hospitality Business Administration students complete a series of broad business modules to complement their chosen specialization.
-Those who follow the Event Management pathway are schooled in the academic study of event management and the practical development of management skills.

-Although event studies is a relatively young academic subject, the IBA-programme at Wittenborg is informed by ongoing research to ensure that the content of the course reflects contemporary issues and debates in the events industry.
-This include questions such as how technology continues to impact the industry.
-Teaching is underpinned by our academic team’s expertise and first-hand experience of the sector.

-With a combination of theoretical and practical modules, the IBA in Event Management will equip you with the knowledge and skills needed to professionally manage events in a variety of sectors.

-The syllabus is informed by the idea that event managers have a range of creative and technical responsibilities that often shift with every project and the fact they are in charge of research, planning as well as overseeing execution, often in minute detail.
+The syllabus is informed by the idea that event managers have a range of creative and technical responsibilities that can shift with each project and the fact that they are in charge of research, planning as well as overseeing execution, often in minute detail.